Things to do in the Isle of Man

 Archallagan Plantation Walk Isle of Man

-Alongside our endless beaches and coastlines, the Isle of Man is also home to various still water reservoirs.
-Here’s just another prime example of how diverse and exciting our natural world is.
+Alongside our endless beaches and coastlines, the Isle of Man is also home to various still water reservoirs. .

 The reservoirs are ideal locations for gentle walks, picnics, and enjoying some tranquillity.
 Please do not try to swim in them.
 There could be dangerous currents or machinery lurking beneath the surface.